The syntax for command line use is:

 |Note:||For the SPS to load correctly in StyleVision, the XSD and Working XML files that the SPS uses must be at the locations specified for them in the SPS.|

 Options may be entered in any order.
-Note that FO, PDF, and Word 2007+output-related options are available in the Enterprise edition only; these options are indicated with the words Enterprise edition in the list below.
+Note that FO, RTF, PDF, and Word 2007+ output-related options are available in the Enterprise edition, or the Enterprise and Professional editions only; these options are indicated with the words Enterprise edition or Enterprise and Professional editions in the list below.

 •XSLT file output